rob1997/devlog/log-2.md

 ![track_1](/assets/log-2/track_1.png)

 I was recently working on training a self-driving car using Reinforcement Learning in Unity via [ml-agents](https://github.com/Unity-Technologies/ml-agents).
-When training AI in a simulated environment your AI is a good as your environment.
+When training AI in a simulated environment your AI is as good as your environment.
 So I made a Track Generator package that Procedurally Generates Closed Tracks from Voronoi Diagrams using C# Jobs System, Splines and Procedural Mesh Generation.

 ## How it Works